reside-ic/cookiecutter-kotlin-typescript/README.md

 ## Instructions

-To create a new project run the following and move the new folder somewhere, push it to GitHub etc (no need to clone this repo first):
+To create a new project run the following (no need to clone this repo first):

 ```shell
 pip install cookiecutter
 cookiecutter gh:reside-ic/cookiecutter-kotlin-typescript
 ```

+Then move the new folder somewhere, push it to GitHub, add a licence etc